Masbate: Infrastructure

 In an agricultural province, Masbate remains a net importer of consumer and industrial products.
 The supply of goods came from Metro Manila, Cebu, Panay, and Bicol Provinces.
 Construction materials, particularly cement, are sometimes sourced from as far as Iligan City in Mindanao.
+Moises R. Espinosa Airport (also known as Masbate Airport) is the province's main airport which provides daily direct flights to Cebu and Angeles City that are operated by Cebgo.